NmpsZ/SpawnCtl/README.md

 - Streams live console logs straight to the web browser via WebSockets.

 **Why it was built:**
 Running dedicated game servers 24/7 consumes significant resources, but friends usually only play for a few hours a day.
 Existing panels (like Pterodactyl) are powerful but extremely heavy and complex to set up.
-DeployQuest was built to be a simple, "Self-Service" alternative—anyone can click a button, get a server instantly, play, and the system cleans up after them when they leave.
+SpawnCtl was built to be a simple, "Self-Service" alternative—anyone can click a button, get a server instantly, play, and the system cleans up after them when they leave.

 ---

 ## 🏗️ Architecture

-DeployQuest uses a decoupled Architecture consisting of a Next.js Frontend and a Fastify Backend, connected to a local Docker Daemon and Supabase for state management.
+SpawnCtl uses a decoupled Architecture consisting of a Next.js Frontend and a Fastify Backend, connected to a local Docker Daemon and Supabase for state management.

 ```mermaid
 graph TD